highcharts/node-export-server/README.md

 To supply command line arguments, add them as flags when running the application:
 `highcharts-export-server --flag1 value --flag2 value ...`

+For readability reasons, many options passed as CLI arguments have slightly different names, which combine the option and the section it comes from.
+For example, to set `server.enable`, use `--enableServer`.
+This way, it is clear which option is being set.
+The full listing of CLI options can be seen by typing the `highcharts-export-server --help` command in the console.

 _Available options:_